 As its name suggests, with this type of mortgage your regular fortnightly or monthly repayments only pay the interest owing each time.
 That means you don’t repay any of the amount you borrowed (principal) and keep paying interest on the full amount.
 The main advantage is that you’ll have the lowest possible regular mortgage repayments.

-Interest-only mortgages are typically only suitable for some property investors, who want to keep their costs down while they renovate a home to add value or until they resell.
+Interest-only mortgages are typically only suitable for property investors, who want to keep their costs down while they renovate a home to add value or until they resell.
 These mortgages may also suit some first home buyers who are certain they’ll have significantly more income or fewer expenses in a couple of years’ time.
 When that time comes, they can change to a normal table mortgage with its much higher regular repayments.

 The maximum term for an interest-only mortgage tends to be only five years.
 After that they usually revert to a table mortgage, although you could apply for another interest-only mortgage and see what the lender says.
 Because you’re not repaying any of the principal, lenders are often reluctant to approve interest-only mortgages, in case property values drop and the home ends up being worth less than the amount you owe.